 How do I become a Tax Exempt organization?

 Hire a lawyer!
 Ha.
 You knew I was going to say that didn’t you.

 Well, in this instance, that advice is probably pretty sound.
 Becoming a 501(c )(3) tax-exempt organization requires filling out and filing Form 1023 with IRS, which is a lengthy an voluminous document that must be treated with care.
 Every form 1023 that is filed is subjected to considerable scrutiny and if the IRS has questions about the information provided in your Form 1023, they may come back to you with a request for more information, or in other cases, reject your application.
 Each Form 1023 costs $400 if your organization’s gross receipts are less than $10,000 over a 4 year period, and $850 if gross receipts are over that amount during that time.

-Hiring a lawyer, or consulting with someone who has experience with Form 1023 applications, can save you a lot of stress and help your nonprofit maximize the chances that it will be approved for Tax-Exempt status.
+Hiring a lawyer, or consulting with someone who has experience with Form 1023 applications, as well as those who specialize in bond compliance, will be able to save you a lot of stress and help your nonprofit maximize the chances that it will be approved for Tax-Exempt status.

 How Long until you can be Tax-Exempt?